Influenza vaccine: Effectiveness

 There is not enough evidence to establish significant differences in the effectiveness of different influenza vaccine types, but there are high-dose or adjuvanted products that induce a stronger immune response in the elderly.

 According to a 2016 study by faculty at the University of New South Wales, getting a flu shot was as effective or better at preventing a heart attack than even quitting smoking.

+A 2024 CDC study found that the 2024 flu vaccine reduced the risk of hospitalization from the flu by 35% in the Southern Hemisphere.
+The research, conducted across five countries—Argentina, Brazil, Chile, Paraguay, and Uruguay—showed the vaccine was less effective than the one used in the previous season.

 Children

-In April 2002, the Advisory Committee on Immunization Practices (ACIP) encouraged that children 6 to 23 months of age be vaccinated annually against influenza.
-In 2010, ACIP recommended annual influenza vaccination for those 6 months of age and older.
-Currently the CDC recommends that everyone except infants under the age of six months should receive the seasonal influenza vaccine.
-Vaccination campaigns usually focus special attention on people who are at high risk of serious complications if they catch the flu, such as pregnant women, children under 59 months, the elderly, and people with chronic illnesses or weakened immune systems, as well as those to whom they are exposed, such as health care workers.
+In April 2002, the US Advisory Committee on Immunization Practices (ACIP) encouraged that all children 6 to 23 months of age be vaccinated annually against influenza.
+In 2010, ACIP again recommended annual influenza vaccination for those 6 months of age and older.
+The CDC also recommends that everyone except infants under the age of six months should receive seasonal influenza vaccine.

+Vaccination campaigns usually focus special attention on people who are at high risk of serious complications if they catch the flu, such as pregnant women, children under 5 years, the elderly, and people with chronic illnesses or weakened immune systems, as well as those to whom they are exposed, such as health care workers.

-As the death rate is also high among infants who catch influenza, the CDC and the WHO recommend that household contacts and caregivers of infants be vaccinated to reduce the risk of passing an influenza infection to the infant.
+Because infants under 6 months have higher relative risk of influenza complications compared to older children, the CDC and the WHO recommend that household contacts and caregivers of infants be vaccinated to reduce the risk of passing an influenza infection to the infant.

-In children, the vaccine appears to decrease the risk of influenza and possibly influenza-like illness.
-In children under the age of two data are limited.
-During the 2017–18 flu season, the CDC director indicated that 85 percent of the children who died "likely will not have been vaccinated".
+Also in healthy children, the vaccine appears to decrease the risk of influenza and possibly influenza-like illness.
+During the 2017–18 flu season, the CDC indicated that 85 percent of the children who died "likely will not have been vaccinated".

+In children under the age of two data were limited as of 2018.